umeraza/SEFormer/README.md

 # SEFormer

-Reference PyTorch implementation for **“SEFormer: Cross-View Spatio-Temporal Transformer for Student Engagement Recognition from Facial Video Cues.”**
+Code implementation for **“SEFormer: Cross-View Spatio-Temporal Transformer for Student Engagement Recognition from Facial Video Cues.”**

 SEFormer represents a face video at three temporal granularities, encodes each